h2oai/h2o-tutorials/tutorials/sparkling-water/README.md

   h2oContext.openFlow
   ```

-  > At this point, you can go use H2O UI and see status of H2O cloud by typing `getCloud`.
+  > At this point, you can use the H2O UI and see the status of the H2O cloud by typing `getCloud`.

 11. Build the final workflow by using all building pieces:
   ```scala
   // Data load